-- Hats, caps and head coverings of any type are prohibited during testing. - Nursing students must retain all required textbooks from all prerequisite and co-requisite courses as well as all nursing courses for the duration of the program.

-- All electronic devices such as cell phones, cameras or other devices must be turned off and out of sight during class.
-If an electronic device such as cell phone is activated during class, the student will be placed on probation.
+- Hats, caps and head coverings of any type are prohibited during testing. - Nursing students must retain all required textbooks from all prerequisite and co-requisite courses as well as all nursing courses for the duration of the program. - All electronic devices such as cell phones, pagers, and cameras must be turned off, removed from your physical person, and out of sight during class unless permission has been previously granted by the instructor.
+If an electronic device such as a cell phone is activated during class, the student will be placed on probation.
 The second occurrence will result in dismissal from the course.
 If a cell phone or pager activates during a test, the student will be required to turn in the test and leave the room.
-The test will be graded based on the questions completed. - Breaks are given during classes that last more than one hour.
+The test will be graded based on the questions completed. - Smartwatches, Fitbits, or any other arm worn electronic device are strictly prohibited during testing, exams, quizzes, etc. All smart devices should be removed and off your physical person while testing.
+Failure to adhere to this requirement can be viewed as academic dishonestly, can or will result in failure of the test, exam, quiz, etc., and will be handled at the discretion of the individual instructor. - Breaks are given during classes that last more than one hour.
 Students who leave during class are counted as tardy.
 ANY STUDENT WHO LEAVES DURING A TEST WILL FORFEIT THE REMAINDER OF THE TEST.
-The test will be graded based on the number of questions answered. - Additional class and clinical guidelines are at the discretion of the instructor.
+The test will be graded based on the number of questions answered. - Computer with webcams are required for proctored exams and if courses are shifted to virtual instruction. - Additional class and clinical guidelines are at the discretion of the instructor.